klingebj/regreg/doc/index.rst

    agenda.rst
    documentation

-This website based on the `NIPY website <http://nipy.sourceforge.net/nipy/stable/index.html>`_, see :ref:`doc-attribute` for details.
+This website is based on the `NIPY website <http://nipy.sourceforge.net/nipy/stable/index.html>`_, see :ref:`doc-attribute` for details.